 Most people are familiar with their own values, but it’s a good idea to take a hard look at your household values anyway.
 What’s most important to you in a relationship?
 In a living arrangement?
 In your family’s daily life?

 When it comes to interacting with your children, what do you value most?
-What’s most important to you in terms of parenting style, that you’ll need to communicate to your Au Pair?
+What’s most important to you regarding parenting style that you’ll need to communicate to your Au Pair?
 What values do you most want them to learn in life?

 Common Au Pair values:

-Of course, this list can vary from person to person, but many Au Pairs have the above values in common with one another.
+Of course, this list can vary from person to person, but many Au Pairs share the above values.

 As mentioned before, if your Au Pair indicates the intention to date during their year, you’ll want to find out their values in relation to dating.

 This isn’t to say that you need to judge their dating life.
-You do, however, want to know whether they value that dating life above all else.
+However, you want to know whether they value that dating life above all else.
 Or whether their values might lead them to engage in behaviors with which you’re uncomfortable.
-(Which still may not be cause to rule out the Au Pair as a candidate.
+(This still may not be the reason for ruling out the Au Pair as a candidate.
 It just depends on the person.
 Knowing the answers helps you be prepared, though).

 With boundaries, you can ensure that a variance in values won’t interfere with the overall relationship.